FORENSIC 702 : Introduction to Forensic Science

-- Demonstrate knowledge of crime scene examination and how different professionals work together at the scene (Capability 1, 3 and 4)
+- Demonstrate knowledge of how a crime scene operates and what professionals the examiner should be able to engage with.
+(Capability 4)

 - Demonstrate an understanding of of the varied techniques that a forensic scientist might be expected to use in the examination of evidence.
-(Capability 1, 2, 3 and 5)
+(Capability 1)

 - Identify factors in the metabolism of illicit drugs within the body.
 (Capability 1)

-- Identify the critical components of impression evidence and its interpretation.
-(Capability 1, 2 and 3)
+- Identify the critical components of impression evidence.
+(Capability 3)

 |Final Exam||60%||Individual Examination|